Teacher Training Course

 The Teacher Training Course is a 4-day training course over a period of 3 years with a minimum of 1600 hours tuition spread over 9 terms.

-In some cases, depending on availability, we can also offer a 3-day program over 4 years to fulfil the 1600-hour requirement for certification.
+Depending on the student's needs we can also offer a 3-day program over an extended period to fulfil the 1600-hour requirement for certification.
+Students interested in alternative schedules, apprenticeship, or part-time training towards certification, please contact us for the possibilities.

 There are three terms per year.
-Each term consists of two blocks of 6 weeks, or three blocks of 4 weeks, with a week's break in-between.
-There are approximately 36 weeks per year.
+Each term consists of two blocks of 5 or 6 weeks, or three blocks of 4 weeks, with a week's break in-between.
+There are approximately 33 weeks per year.

 The course consists of 80% practical and 20% theoretical work.